 Rains always follow the forest.

-Watershed partnerships are the most effective tool for the long-term protection of Hawaii's verdant forested watersheds.
+Watershed partnerships are the most effective tool for the long-term protection of Hawai‘i’s forested watersheds.
 These voluntary, cooperative partnerships enable public and private landowners and local communities to share their expertise and resources, and jointly manage forested lands across ownership boundaries in an efficient and cost-effective manner.
-We have a practical need to protect our future water supply.
-Fresh water is not an unlimited resource, and its ready availability, quality and sustainability are linked to the health of our forested watersheds.
-When we fail to protect our forests and allow our watersheds to degrade, we put our future prosperity and quality of life at risk.

 In 1991, the Conservancy and the State of Hawai'i pioneered the state's first watershed partnership in East Maui, joining forces with other public and private landowners to protect an entire 100,000-acre forest ecosystem that is the island's primary source of water.
 The success of the East Maui Watershed Partnership spurred the formation of similar partnerships across the state.

 In 2003, the Conservancy helped to establish the Hawai'i Association of Watershed Partnerships to build public and private support for watershed partnerships, and to develop the capacity of these partnerships to manage and protect our forested watersheds.
 Today, the HAWP is working to protect more than 2.2 million acres of critical forest and conservation lands statewide.